 Employees experiencing retaliatory-type abuse trust The Kaufman Law Firm because the retaliation attorney Thousand Oaks workers call upon must know all facets of employment law.
 We’ve proven time and time again that our uncompromising style of litigation brings employers to justice, sometimes forcing companies to terminate numerous supervisors and employees involved with retaliation.

-Common actions taken by employers when workers report wrongdoing include demotion or transfer to another facility, cutting hours but adding responsibilities, taking away benefits or performance pay, and termination.
-These actions all violate EEOC and FEHA bylaws, and are subject to still civil penalties apart from compensation direct to employee.
-Many call The Kaufman Law Firm, featuring a retaliation attorney Thousand Oaks companies fear in court, because our representation gets results.
+Common actions were taken by employers when workers report wrongdoing to include demotion or transfer to another facility, cutting hours but adding responsibilities, taking away benefits or performance pay, and termination.
+These actions all violate EEOC and FEHA bylaws and are subject to still civil penalties apart from compensation direct to employees.
+Many call The Kaufman Law Firm, featuring a retaliation attorney Thousand Oaks companies fear in court because our representation gets results.